assembly-edu/terms-of-service/terms.md

 * Copy or share any of Our tools or content
 * Use Our Intellectual Property (code, trademarks or other material) without Our consent
-* Do anything which adversely affects the security of the Platform, for example infecting it with viruses, Trojan horses or other similar harmful components that could affect or delay delivery of our services
+* Do anything which adversely affects the security of the system, for example infecting it with viruses, Trojan horses or other similar harmful components that could affect or delay delivery of our services
 * Access, attempt to access, or inspect any data for which You do not have permission

 #### We agree to: